 | Black or African American | 5 |

-During the 2021-2022 academic year, 3 students graduated with a master's degree in computer & information sciences from U Miami.
-About 67% were men and 33% were women.
+All of the 1 student who graduated with a master’s degree in computer & information sciences from University of Miami identified as women.

 The following table and chart show the ethnic background for students who recently graduated from University of Miami with a master’s in computer & information sciences.